emersion/python-emailthreads/README.md

-# emailreview
+# emailthreads

-Python library to parse and format email reviews.
+Python library to parse and format email threads.

 ## License